sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     docker run \
     -it \
     --rm \
-    -p 8888:8888 \
+    -p 8787:8787 \
-    --mount type=bind,source=/Users/myusername/working_dir,target=/working_dir/ \
+    --mount type=bind,source=/Users/myusername/working_dir,target=/home/rstudio/working_dir \
-    jupyter-lab
+    rstudio-server
     ```

-    By doing this you have a completely isolated and shareable python environment running jupyter lab, but with your local files available to it.
+    By doing this you have a completely isolated and shareable R environment running Rstudio server, but with your local files available to it.
 Pretty neat right?

-    !!! note
-        Jupyter has a wide range of pre-built images available [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).
-Example syntax with a pre-built jupyter image would look like:

-        ```sh
-        docker run \
-        --rm \
-        -e JUPYTER_ENABLE_LAB=yes \
-        -p 8888:8888 \
-        jupyter/base-notebook
-        ```

-        Using the above will also give you easier control over security, users and permissions.

 === "Python"
     In the exercises will use a simple script called `daterange.py`.
 You can download it [here](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/docker/exercise_own_script/daterange.py).
 After you have downloaded it, make sure to set the permissions to executable: